 The center console, with its one-piece craftsmanship, is very eye-appealing.
 It works well, too, with an interface that can be learned quickly.
 The touchpad is a little distracting, however, but that’s become true with almost all luxury vehicles that want to show off their tech side.

 The exception to this otherwise-terrific display is the awkward stacking of the touchpad above the screen’s rotary control.
 To begin with, it looks a bit odd.
 But, on top of that, I found myself constantly adjusting my hand position, trying to work out the best way to operate it all.
 It’s not a horrible design, but could’ve been thought out a little better.
-(And if that’s the only complaint, you’re loMercedes4oking at a pretty good car.)
+(And if that’s the only complaint, you’re looking at a pretty good car.)

 One thing that made me chuckle was the collection of controls on the driver’s door.
 I had to include a photo, because I don’t think you can add much more to a door.